 Check if you have high cholesterol

-Your GP might suggest having a test if they think your cholesterol level could be high.
+Your GP might suggest having a test to check if your cholesterol level is high.

-This may be because of your age, weight or another condition you have (like high blood pressure or diabetes).
+This may be because of your age, weight or a condition you have (like high blood pressure or diabetes).

 Non-urgent advice: Ask your GP surgery or pharmacy for a cholesterol test if:

 - you have not had a test before and you're over 40, overweight, or high cholesterol or heart problems run in your family